Claire Bretécher: Biography

-She self published her first 25 books and is stil one of the only artists to work for all three of the 9^{th} art's founding journals: Tintin, Spirou and René Goscinny's Pilote.Throughout the 1970s and 1980s, she published successful collections, such as The Destiny of Monique (1982).
+She self published her first 25 books and is still one of the only artists to work for all three of the 9th art's founding journals: Tintin, Spirou and René Goscinny's Pilote.
+Throughout the 1970s and 1980s, she published successful collections, such as The Destiny of Monique (1982).
 In 2001, Bretécher's series Agrippine was adapted into a 26-episode TV series by Canal+.

 In 2015, the Centre Pompidou organized the first monographic exhibit of Claire Bretécher's work.
 The exhibit retraced her career from the 1960s to the 2000s.
 This exhibit investigated the history of France over the last fifty years, thus casting light on its social, cultural, and political changes in France, all captured by Claire Bretécher's work.

 Claire Bretécher was the widow of French constitutionalist Guy Carcassonne, with whom she had a son.

 She died in Paris on 10 February 2020, aged 79, after suffering for some years from Alzheimer's disease.